yomidevs/yomitan/docs/development/language-features.md

 ### Text Preprocessors

-The scanned text may not exactly match the headword in the dictionary.
+The scanned text may not exactly match the word in the dictionary.
 For example, an English dictionary will likely contain the word "read", but the text may contain "Read" or "READ".
 To handle cases like this, we use text preprocessors.

 ```ts
 // from language.d.ts